Become a CPSD™

 - Supply Management Core (180 Questions — 3 hours)

 We offer a self-study CPSD Learning System, where you can study at your own pace for the Supply Management Core and Essentials in Supplier Diversity Exams.
 This digital learning system provides study reading material and practice exams.
-For candidates who hold an active CPSM or C.P.M., we offer study materials just for the Essentials in Supplier Diversity Exam.
+For candidates who hold an active CPSM or C.P.M., you only need to study for and take the Essentials in Supplier Diversity Exam, as you took the Supply Management Core Exam while earning your CPSM or C.P.M. certification.

 2022 Exam Specification Preparation

-*Please note that the Essentials in Supplier Diversity Exam for the 2022 Exam Specification will be available for purchase on January 11, 2022.
+*Please note that the Essentials in Supplier Diversity Exam for the 2022 Exam Specification will be available for purchase late summer 2022.

 2010 Exam Specification Preparation